 Assistant Professor of Music

 Brian Gibbs is the Associate Director of Bands, Director of the Bearkat Marching Band and Assistant Professor of Music at Sam Houston State University.
 He is the conductor of the Symphonic Band and teaches courses in music education.
 He previously taught at Texas Christian University and in the Birdville, Cypress-Fairbanks, Carrollton-Farmers Branch and Richardson public schools.

 Dr. Gibbs holds a PhD in education from the Walden University Richard W. Riley College of Education and Leadership.
 He holds a B.M. degree from Southern Methodist University and a M.S. degree in Business and Human Relations from Amberton University.
 He has presented workshops on music education research and student leadership development at the music educators association conventions in Texas, California, Tennessee, and Arizona, as well as the College Band Directors National Association Convention, the College Band Directors National Association Athletic/Marching Band Symposium and the Midwest International Band and Orchestra Clinic.

-Dr. Gibbs is active in the Texas Music Educators Association, the Texas Music Adjudicators Association, the National Association of Music Educators, the College Band Directors National Association, the World Association for Symphonic Bands and Ensembles, and the Association for Moral Education.
+Dr. Gibbs is active in the Texas Music Educators Association, Texas Bandmasters Association, Texas Music Adjudicators Association, National Association of Music Educators, College Band Directors National Association, World Association for Symphonic Bands and Ensembles, and Association for Moral Education.
 He also serves as the Director of Special Projects for the World-Wide Concurrent Premieres Commissioning Fund, Inc., and is the Editor-in-Chief for Praxis, the online journal for SHSU's Center for Music Education.

 Director of Bands

 Professor of Music

 Matthew McInturf is Professor of Music, Director of Bands and Director of the Center for Music Education at Sam Houston State University.
 He previously taught at Florida International University and in the public schools of Richardson, Texas.
-He holds degrees from the University of North Texas and the University of Houston and is a doctoral candidate in conducting at the University of Cincinnati College-Conservatory of Music.
+He holds degrees from the University of North Texas and the University of Houston and holds a DMA in conducting from the University of Cincinnati College-Conservatory of Music.
 He has studied conducting with Anshel Brusilow, Eddie Green and Eugene Migliaro Corporon and composition with Michael Horvit and Darrell Handel.